reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 In this example, `serverUrl` is not a prop or a state variable.
 It's a regular variable that you calculate during rendering.
 But it's calculated during rendering, so it can change due to a re-render.
 This is why it's reactive.

-**All values inside the component (including props, state, and variables in your component's body) are reactive.
+**All values inside the Component (including props, state, and variables in your component's body) are reactive.
 Any reactive value can change on a re-render, so you need to include reactive values as Effect's dependencies.**

-In other words, Effects "react" to all values from the component body.
+In other words, Effects "react" to all values from the Component body.

 <DeepDive>